 Properly educating your workforce is essential to maintaining their overall effectiveness.
-Faced with reduced budgets and increased workplace demands, training staffs are looking for dynamic, cost-effective approaches to engaging employees.
+Faced with reduced budgets and increased workplace demands, training staffs are looking for dynamic, cost-effective approaches to engaging employees, be it through sharepoint calendar overlay options or through integrated phone services, or any other kind of options on the market.
 Knowledge transfer using simulations has emerged as a way that educators are augmenting their traditional training programs with their best experiences.

 How to achieve competencies with virtual simulation